medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 There is no need for any cluster!
 Just run the Java process and that's it.
 {:.note}

-Kafka Streams algo handle rebalancing (in a case that one of the Kafka Streams application processes dies), just as with consumers.
+Kafka Streams also handle rebalancing (in a case that one of the Kafka Streams application processes dies), just as with consumers.

 ### Streams Repartition